 Shaquille Rashaun O’Neal was born on March 6, 1972 in Newark, New Jersey to Lucille O’Neal and Joe Toney.
-That kid grew into a 7-foot-1 man-among-boys, both on the basketball floor in the NBA and also off of it in entertainment, education, law enforcement and investing.
+That kid grew into a 7-foot-1 man-among-boys, both on the basketball floor in the NBA and also off of it in entertainment, education, law enforcement and some keen investing.

 From Fruity Pebbles to Google, “The Big Aristotle” has capitalized on a ton of smart investments over the years.
 Today, the four-time NBA champion and 15-time NBA All-Star is worth so much money, it overshadows his gigantic stature and size-23 shoes.